 Apprenticeship at South African Airways Technical

-To operate a fully functional maintenance division requires highly skilled people.
-South African Airways Technical has recognised this need, and in doing so, established training programmes in eight trade discipline.
+To operate a fully functional maintenance division requires highly skilled technicians.
+South African Airways Technical Training has recognised this need, and in order to meet the high and exacting standards, has established Apprentice training programmes for eleven trade disciplines.
 Qualified Senior Instructors, each a specialist in his/her field, facilitate and coach apprentices to ensure total mastery of skills.

 - Aircraft Mechanic